Visal9/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Homework Tasks

+- [x] Setting up a billing alarm, budget and Configure AWS CLI
 - [x] Recreate Conceptual Diagram in Lucid Charts or on a Napkin.
-- [x] Recreate Logical Architectual Diagram in Lucid Charts.
+- [x] Recreate Logical Architectural Diagram in Lucid Charts.
 - [x] Create an Admin User
-- [x] Installed AWS CLI
-- [x] Create a Billing Alarm
-- [x] Create a Budget

-## Setting up a billing alarm and budget
+## Setting up a billing alarm, budget and Configure AWS CLI

 According to instruction i created gitpod workspace. it is easy if you can install gitpod extension in your web browser so git pod button will appear in your repository so you can easily created gitpod workspace by clicking that button.
 Using the [gitpod.yaml](https://github.com/Visal9/aws-bootcamp-cruddur-2023/blob/main/.gitpod.yml) script  found in the student help repository I was able to create a script that would install the AWS CLI on start.